Michael080/Odin-Project/1_Web-Development-101/5_JavaScript-Basics/3_Data-Types-and-Conditionals/README.md

 - [X] [Conditionals | *MDN*](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/conditionals)
 - [X] [if/else (covers same basic concept: *read as a review*)| *JavaScript.info*](http://javascript.info/ifelse)
 - [X] [`switch` statement | *JavaScript.info*](https://javascript.info/switch)

+## Assignments
+1. Follow the instructions in the README of our javascript-exercises repository to set up your local environment.
+Once you have forked the repository, cloned it and installed Jest, review each README file prior to completing the following exercises in order:
+`01_helloWorld` (This exercise is intentionally very beginner-friendly to ensure that you have everything set up properly!)
+`02_addNumbers`
+`03_numberChecker`
+`04_mathEquations`
+`05_joinStrings`